LynxGeekNYC/Talk-to-ChatGPT-with-Voice/README.md

-# PHP and NodeJS Script Integration with ChatGPT and Google Cloud Speech & Text-to-Speech APIs
+# PHP and ReactNative Script Integration with ChatGPT and Google Cloud Speech & Text-to-Speech APIs

 # Requirements and Setup